obsproject/obs-studio/docs/sphinx/reference-scenes.rst

 .. function:: obs_sceneitem_t *obs_scene_add_group(obs_scene_t *scene, const char *name)

    Adds a group with the specified name.
+Does not signal the scene with the *refresh* signal.

    :param scene: Scene to add the group to
    :param name:  Name of the group